FNAL-HCAL-Ph1Upgrade/fnalWebTools/README.md

 FNAL also runs a modified version of webHandsaw, which can be found here: https://github.com/HCALRunControl/logViewer/tree/fnal

-TODO: Also contained here are the modified tomcat server configuration files for allowing simple cgi scripts to run in a tomcat server.
+Also contained here is (are) the modified tomcat server configuration file(s) for allowing simple cgi scripts to run in a tomcat server.

 The layout for these files when installed in the tomcat server is:
 ```